 Visit Iceland and “rental car camp,” before crossing Russia on the Trans-Siberian Railroad to Lake Baikal, and then south to Mongolia.
 Fly to Sri Lanka, up to India, and finish our five-month overseas adventure with us on a trek in Nepal.

-My first novel, Broken Collar , was published by Bottom Dog Press.
+By the way, my first novel, Broken Collar , was published by Bottom Dog Press.
 The story is about a catholic priest who struggles with human desires in his steel-mill village.
 He strives for understanding in a gritty manner.
-Ron Mitchell.

 Feel free to contact me with any questions via email, or comments on blog posts: